imlnr/imlnr/README.md

 - 👋 Hi, I’m Laxminarayan
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python and java
-- 🌱 I’m currently learning Data analytics
+- 🌱 I’m currently learning Full Stack Web Development
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me bablureddy553@gmail.com
+- 📫 How to reach me imlnr2002@gmail.com

 <!---
 imlnr/imlnr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.